Arsenal - Science Center

 These were adapted and from summer 2012 all activities of the laboratory in the field of research and teaching were carried out in the new premises.

-On the part of the City of Vienna, pressure increased on the Bundesimmobiliengesellschaft/Austrian Real Estate (subsidiary) and thus indirectly also on the TU Vienna with regard to clearing the aspang grounds.
-The areas of the TU Vienna located there were to move into the arsenal in the medium term.
+On the part of the City of Vienna, pressure increased on the Bundesimmobiliengesellschaft/Austrian Real Estate (subsidiary) and thus indirectly also on the TU Wien with regard to clearing the aspang grounds.
+The areas of the TU Wien located there were to move into the arsenal in the medium term.
 The properties 219 and 222 were notified, i.e. in the direct vicinity of the previous properties 227, 221 and 214.

-For this reason, the TU Vienna worked out a settlement concept and agreed it with the BIG.
+For this reason, the TU Wien worked out a settlement concept and agreed it with the BIG.
 At the turn of the year 2013/14 - a corresponding framework agreement for a move to the Arsenal was signed by both sides.

 At the same time, a feasibility study for the accommodation of the pilot factory Industrie 4.0 was prepared, which will be implemented in the Arsenal with the support of the BMVIT.

-At the end of 2014, a framework agreement and the rental agreements for the relocation of the TU properties on the aspanggründen (Eurogate) to the Arsenal (Science Center) between the Bundesimmobiliengesellschaft (or Austrian Real Estate) and the TU Vienna were prepared.
+At the end of 2014, a framework agreement and the rental agreements for the relocation of the TU properties on the aspanggründen (Eurogate) to the Arsenal (Science Center) between the Bundesimmobiliengesellschaft (or Austrian Real Estate) and the TU Wien were prepared.

-"In the Science Center, the TU Vienna provides development areas for research and teaching, thereby enhancing the value of the location.
+"In the Science Center, the TU Wien provides development areas for research and teaching, thereby enhancing the value of the location.
 Our scientists will receive high-quality research jobs and will also use the space for their economic and industrial cooperations," said Rector Sabine Seidler.

-In the second quarter, the spatial and functional programs for the accommodation of the institutes of the Faculty of Civil Engineering were developed.
+In the second quarter, the spatial and functional programs for the accommodation of the institutes of the Faculty of Civil and Environmental Engineering were developed.
 At the same time, studies were carried out on the existing structure (substance, building ground, infrastructure).
 On the basis of the space and function programs, location variants were worked out and evaluated.

 In the third and fourth quarters, coordination was also carried out with the institutes concerned, and planning progressed.

-One of the major research focuses at the TU Vienna and, of course, at the faculty is on materials.
+One of the major research focuses at the TU Wien and, of course, at the faculty is on materials.
 From the precision mechanical investigation of structures to small-scale sample analyses to large-scale experiments on a scale of 1:1, researchers are constantly gaining new material science knowledge.
 Basic research is ideally complemented by applied research in building construction, foundation engineering and road construction.

-The laboratory infrastructure for all these research activities is now combined in a building complex along Lilienthalgasse in the Science Center, the large and special laboratory location of the TU Vienna in the Arsenal.
+The laboratory infrastructure for all these research activities is now combined in a building complex along Lilienthalgasse in the Science Center, the large and special laboratory location of the TU Wien in the Arsenal.
 Test halls and research laboratories alternate spatially in a 150-metre-long building.
 These are supplemented by spacious teaching and recreation areas for students as well as offices on the upper floor.

 The new hydraulic engineering hall with a length of almost 60 metres is being built as a solitary building directly opposite Lilienthalgasse on the other side of the street.